lab596/civiform/Dev-guide-&-standards.md

 In dev mode, Play automatically applies the evolution scripts to set up the schema, including making destructive changes if the database is out-of-sync.
 You'll be notified if it needs manual resolution.
 If the database is in an inconsistent state in dev mode, it is usually easier to trash the problem database and start a new one.

-If we want to undo a schema change, we create new evolution scripts that modify the schema or simply remove existing scripts that create the schema we don't want.
+If we want to undo a schema change, we create new evolution scripts that modify the schema.

 ### Dev integration with IDCS and AD